Nedomax/Noelballena-Analytics/README.md

 ### NYC Food Delivery Performance Analysis
 **Tools:** Power BI, Excel
-Analyzed 1,898 delivery transactions from FoodHub to diagnose why weekday delivery is 26% slower than weekends despite lower order volume.
-Isolated the bottleneck to last-mile logistics by showing prep time is nearly identical across day types.
-Built a two-page Power BI dashboard covering delivery performance by cuisine type and restaurant.
+Looked into why delivery times were so inconsistent across 1,898 orders.
+The bottleneck turned out to be last-mile logistics rather than the kitchen, which is where I'd assumed the problem was.
+Built a two-page Power BI dashboard to show the pattern and where the delays were coming from.

 🔗 [View Repository](https://github.com/Nedomax/NYC-Food-Delivery-Research.git) ←